rust-lang/blog.rust-lang.org/posts/2023-12-21-async-fn-rpit-in-traits.md

 }
 ```

 In the future we plan to add a solution for this.
 For now, this feature is best used in internal traits or when you're confident your users won't need additional bounds like this.
-Otherwise, you should continue using associated types.
+Otherwise, you should continue using associated types where possible (note that associated types cannot yet be used when returning types that cannot be named).

 ### `async fn` in public traits